mothur/mothur.github.io/_wiki/split.groups.md

 ### name

-The name parameter allows you add a names file with your fasta file and a name file will be generated for each group.
+The name parameter allows you add a name file with your fasta file and a name file will be generated for each group.

     mothur > split.groups(fasta=esophagus.fasta, group=esophagus.groups, name=esophagus.names)